 -Stared at the code for a long time and pulled it apart thread by thread.
 Grueling 😛

 P.S.
 It’s a “longie”, but a goodie 🙂 I loved writing this post.
 Someone told me that the progression of my blog looks a little like I am slowly going insane.
 I take that as a compliment.
 I slowly stopped caring what others thought of me, and started writing for myself.
 I am that 3rd grader.
-And that’s fucking awesome.
+And that’s awesome.

 Epilogue (The Tragedy of Mammoth And Tiger)